sundrio/sundrio/annotations/transform/readme.md

        }
     }

-We can now use the `@VelocityTransformation` to annotate any type:
+We can now use the `@TemplateTransformation` to annotate any type:

-    @VelocityTransformation("transformation.vm")
+    @TemplateTransformation("transformation.vm")
     public class SomeClass {
        //some code
     }